CARES Act Paycheck Protection Program and tax credit calculator for business owners

 Calculator: How much of your Paycheck Protection Program loan might be forgiven?

-- Loan forgiveness is available for eligible costs within the first eight weeks after receiving the loan.
+- Loan forgiveness is available for eligible costs within the first eight or 24 weeks after receiving the loan, depending on which forgiveness period applies to you.

-- 75% of the loan must be spent on payroll.
+- 60% of the forgiveness amount must be spent on payroll.

 - Saving jobs also may save you money.
 Your loan forgiveness will be reduced according to the percentage (if any) you reduce staffing, or if you cut salaries and wages by more than 25% for employees who earn less than $100,000.
-(You have until June 30, 2020, to restore full-time employment or salary for workers affected between February 15 and April 26.)
+(You have until December 31, 2020, to restore full-time employment or salary for workers affected between February 15 and April 26.
+See our PPP overview for more detail (PDF).

 Paycheck Protection Program loan forgiveness calculator

-Enter your estimated expenses and staffing adjustments for the eight-week period beginning when you receive your loan.
+Enter your estimated expenses and staffing adjustments for your applicable forgiveness period beginning when you receive your loan.

 Calculator: Employee Retention Credit for shuttered businesses